 Contingency Sales helps disruptive technology B2B firms get to market without early venture capital.

-Since we are bringing disruptive technology to market ourselves, we share the sales and marketing strategies and tactics that work in the new world of B2B selling.
+Since we bring disruptive technology to market ourselves, we share the sales and marketing strategies and tactics that work in the new world of B2B selling.

-We are NOT in the sales, marketing business dev advisory business.
+We are NOT in the sales, marketing or “how-to-sell-better” business.

-Since we have to find novel ways to get to business leaders at the very time they loathe talking to B2B sales people, we have to find innovative, value seeking means of being invited to the C-level conversation.
+Since we have to find novel ways to get to business leaders at the very time they loathe talking to B2B sales people, we find innovative, value-seeking means of being invited to the C-level conversation.

 Our team includes two former C level execs of Fortune 25 firms, 3 CEOs of Texas disruptive technology startups, 2 sales executives who ran billion dollar a year sales forces.